Annie Sloan Chalk Paint Furniture Projects – Graphite, Emperors Silk and Olive.

 Now that I have exhausted myself and all of Tim’s patience I’m going to take a break from painting – atleast until tomorrow…

-If you have any questions about your room and would like your own Interior Decorating or Design Consultation (starting from $40) please refer to my Online Consulting services.
+Get a Personal Interior Decorating or Design Consultation (starting from $45) with my Online Consulting services.